semiversus/python-durand/README.rst

 =======================================
-Python Durand - CANOpen Device Library
+Python Durand - CANopen Device Library
 =======================================

-CANOpen library to implement (local) nodes.
+CANopen library to implement (local) nodes.

 Hmmm..., but wait!
-There is already a CANOpen library out there: python-canopen_.
+There is already a CANopen library out there: python-canopen_.
 Why starting a new library? python-canopen is the library to choose, if you want to control remote nodes.
 It's possible to implement local nodes with python-canopen, but (IMHO) it's not the main target. *Durand* has a focus on this